pnlpal/browser-extension-boilerplate/README.md

 - `yarn start`: Starts a local development server for the project.
 - `yarn test`: Runs the project's test suite in a local server environment.
-- `yarn build`: Compiles the project and prepares it for production.
+- `yarn build`: Compiles the project and pack it to zip for distribution.
-- `yarn pack`: Packages the project into a distributable format.

 ## Contributing